wooldridge/ml-certauth/README.md

   `openssl pkcs12 -export -in portal.cer -inkey portalpriv.pkey -out portaltest.pfx`

   A `portaltest.pfx` file is saved in the root directory.
+This packages both the user certificate and private key as a single file.

 4. Copy the following files to the `ml-certauth` root folder:
   ```